convince-project/AS2FM/docs/source/tutorials.rst

         <ros_action_server name="act_place" action_name="/place_object" type="fetch_and_carry_msgs/Place" />
         <ros_topic_publisher name="pub_snacks0" topic="/snacks0_loc" type="std_msgs/Int32" />

-* The next block defines and initializes the variables used: An array of arrays of integers for the objects' locations, an integer for the robot's location, a flag indicating if the robot is holding something (-1 = no, otherwise the object's id), a variable saying where the object should be brought to, i.e., the `goal_id`, and a helper variable `tmp_idx`.
+* The next block defines and initializes the variables used: An array of integers for the objects' locations, an integer for the robot's location, a flag indicating if the robot is holding something (-1 = no, otherwise the object's id), a variable saying where the object should be brought to, i.e., the `goal_id`, and a helper variable `tmp_idx`.

     .. code-block:: xml